 Who is Eligible

-The self-nominator or candidate needs to be an ASCB member, but nominators and support letter authors do not need to be.
+The self-nominator or candidate does not need to be an ASCB member, nor do nominators and support letter authors need to be ASCB members.

 As a founder of the Declaration on Research Assessment (DORA https://sfdora.org/) , the ASCB does not use journal impact factors or other journal-based metrics in the evaluation process for its award candidates.
 The ASCB looks at an individual’s research contributions and impact on the field, rather than the prestige of the journals where work is published.